0113bernoyoun/Tensorflow2_Object_Detecion_API_Tutorial_kor/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tensorflow2 Object Detection API Guide's documentation!
+Tensorflow2 Object Detection API tutorial 문서 입니다.
 ==================================================================

 .. toctree::